 #ifdef.
 However, for some strange reason, you have to include a

 cuda_fp16.h, to actually get access to the

-I suspect the reason is that CUDA is mostly a “single source” programming model where the same program contains both CPU and GPU code, where the CPU code is ultimately compiled with the system compiler - which does not support half-precision floats.
+I suspect the reason is that CUDA is mostly a “single source” programming model where the same program contains both CPU and GPU code, where the CPU code is ultimately compiled with the system compiler - which does not support half-precision floats, and so needs compatibility shims.
 In contrast, OpenCL C is specifically for “device” code (read: GPU code), and the “host” (CPU) is completely out of its purview.
 Futhark does not use CUDA in a “single source” manner, but instead uses NVRTC to do run-time compilation of CUDA kernels, very similar to how OpenCL works.

 The need to include